UoaWDCC/auis-portal/api/stripe.md

 4. Add `/api` proxy to vite in frontend
 5. Check if NGINX will strip the header `['stripe-signature']` in dev/prod.
 6. Switch to stripe secret from test key to live key based on `NODE_ENV` secret
+7. Ask @gmat224 if we need to worry about multiple quantities of tickets purchased.
+8. Ask @gmat224 if checkout sessions are limited to 15mins or more.
+By default, Stripe sets it to 24hrs.
+Epoch timestamp btw. https://docs.stripe.com/api/checkout/sessions/create#create_checkout_session-expires_at
+9. Ask @gmat224 if tax collection needs to be enabled for transactions.

 # Notes:
 Schema: users = admin users for strapi